philomates/philomates.github.io/site_generator/content/md/posts/2022-03-18-couplings-in-clojure-testing-tools.md

  * assertions are described in a non-S-expression infix style `(fact (inc 1) => 2 (dec 1) => 0)`.
 This made it hard to use structural editing tools.
  * the library takes a strong "all or nothing" approach, where most Clojure libraries are small and composable.

-Regardless, I started to hack on _Midje_ to tight some holes I found myself falling into.
+Regardless, I started to hack on _Midje_ to tighten some holes I found myself falling into.
 I eventually formed the opinion that, for the sake of maintainability and the points above, we should move to a collection of smaller and simpler testing tools.

 _clojure.test_, being more or less pervasive in the eco-system, seemed like a good thing to try.